 - Parchment Paper

-FOR THE PREPARATION OF THE CROATIAN EASTER DOLLS RECIPE
+FOR THE PREPARATION OF CROATIAN EASTER DOLLS

-So let’s start…I mix the flour (only 0/only all-purpose or with a part MAYBE 1/3 of Manitoba) in the bowl of the stand mixer (or another bowl if you work by hand).
+So let’s start… Mix the flour (00 only or a mix — MAYBE 1/3 Manitoba) in the bowl of the stand mixer (or another bowl if you work by hand).

-I mix the ingredients at low speed, then add the fine salt.
+Mix the ingredients at low speed, then add the fine salt.

-SOURCE Blog That’s amore
+SOURCE: Blog That’s amore